autosome-ru/sarus/README.md

 ## Output format
-The default output format is fairly simple showing the sequence header (via `>` as in the input multifasta file), the PWM score, the position and the strand orientation of the motif occurence.
+The default output format is fairly simple showing the sequence header (via `>` as in the input multifasta file), the PWM score, the position and the strand orientation of the motif occurrence.

 An example of the command line (based on example data from the webpage):